 Ukie, the association for the interactive entertainment industry, successfully campaigned for tax credits for games production, similar to those the UK offers in film and animation.
 According to a 2014 pan-european survey conducted by Games Developer Conference (GDC), the UK is considered to offer the best tax incentives for games developers in europe.

 The UK also invests in games talent.
 The UK has been ranked as the world's third best country for its ability to attract, retain, train and educate skilled workers, according to the Global Talent Competitiveness Index, published by INSEAD in 2017.
 In particular, London is recognised as the leading European hub for virtual reality, augmented reality and artificial intelligence (source: Slush).
 British universities also offered an estimated 215 undergraduate and 40 masters video games courses in 2014, according to Ukie.

 Below, watch Jo Twist, CEO of Ukie, talk about the importance of the UK's games sector and investing in the next generation of UK games developers.

 3. A reputation for Innovation and creativity

-The UK is at the forefront of a number of global trends driving the digital games market, especially the spread of social, massive multiplayer online (MMO) and mobile games variants.
+The UK is at the forefront of a number of global trends driving the digital games market, especially the spread of social, massive multiplayer online (MMO) and mobile games, virtual reality and augmented reality.
 The increased availability of super-fast broadband infrastructure, tablets and smartphones is supporting this growth.

-In addition to the UK commitment to ensure that 90% of the UK has access to a 24Mbps internet service, (see UK Parliamentary report), games companies operating in the UK already have access to sophisticated support services for games publishing, marketing, server capacity and IT infrastructure.
-Ukie also provides business support services, such as drop-in clinics, across the games industry.
+Games companies operating in the UK have access to sophisticated support services for games publishing, marketing, server capacity and IT infrastructure.
+Ukie provides business support services, such as drop-in clinics, across the games industry.